wmorgan/dcos-docs/1.8/administration/overlay-networks/isolation.md

     $ iptables -A dcos-isolation -j RETURN

-We recommend using the `REJECT` directive as opposed to the `DROP` directive as it makes troubleshooting easier.
+To make troubleshooting easier, use the `REJECT` directive as opposed to the `DROP` directive.
 The default is to allow all.

 Use ipset to get onto the isolation chain.
 Create a `hash:net` type ipset named `overlays` that has all of the overlay networks that you want to restrict traffic from, or to.
 Then insert the rule: